MarlinFirmware/Marlin/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

+Marlin 2.0.2 version with simplified stepper control and no graphic bootscreen 01/31/2020

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!